French Shermans during WW2

 French Shermans

 The 62ème Régiment d'Artillerie d'Afrique of the 5ème Division Blindée was equipped with M4A2(75)s and M4A1(75)s.
-The photo above shows "Bombarde", an M4A1(75) of the 62ème RAA, crossing the river Lauter along with vehicles of the 4ème Régiment de Tirailleurs Tunisiens, near Scheibenhardt in March 1945.
+The photo above shows "Bombarde", an M4A1(75) of the 62ème RAA crossing the river Lauter on a pontoon bridge near Scheibenhardt, in March 1945.
+The river marked the border between France and Germany.
 The extended fender seen on "Bombarde" suggests that it was remanufactured in the US.
 Photo courtesy of ECPAD, TERRE 10197-L48.

 Known Surviving French WWII Combat Veteran Shermans